Methane Detectors Challenge

 - Tackle a global issue of importance.
 More than one-third of today's human-caused global warming comes from highly potent, short-lived climate pollutants that include methane, and oil and gas activities are the largest source of these emissions in the U.S. Your technology could have a major impact in helping industry quickly identify and repair methane leaks at any number of the more than 700,000 wells it operates around the country, with international opportunities emerging.

-Join the EDF Methane Detectors Challenge LinkedIn group now to get connected with other innovators and potential collaborators.
+Join the EDF Methane Detectors Challenge LinkedIn group now to connect with other innovators and receive updates on the Challenge.

-The selection panel will be advised by independent experts from Harvard University and the University of Houston, Clean Air Task Force, in addition to others from the research and technology communities.
-Subsequently, in 2015, it is expected that the top performing technologies through two rounds of testing will be selected for international industry pilot purchases and trial deployments.
+The selection panel is being advised by independent experts from Harvard University and the University of Houston, Clean Air Task Force, in addition to others from the research and technology communities.
+Subsequently, in 2015, it is expected that the top performing technologies through both rounds of testing will be selected for international industry pilot purchases and trial deployments.

 Why we're doing this